 2008 may seem a while back however little has changed since.
 Transparency International gave Romania the worst Corruption Perception Index score in the EU in 2014.
 If more recent evidence of Romanian institutional attitudes towards corruption is needed, in December 2013 the country’s parliament attempted to pass laws giving parliamentarians legal immunity.
 The nation’s lawmakers believe they are above the law and judicial independence continues to be little more than an illusion.

 Innocent people’s lives left in tatters

-Mircea Flore’s unfounded prosecution has destroyed his career and reputation, put enormous strain on his family and darkly dominated his life for the last eight years.
+These unfounded prosecutions have destroyed careers and reputations, and put enormous strain on families, darkly dominating lives for the last eight years.

 Corrupt political, institutional and business leaders know that individuals are no match for the might of the organisations they command.
 The individual will nearly always lose.

 As Edmund Burke famously said “The only thing necessary for the triumph of evil is for good men to do nothing.”
 This is exactly what is happening here.

 Banker flees UK over prison fear (Sunday Times 1 Feb 2015 article)